devcodeai/collaborative-core-golang/README.md

       image: <image_name>:<tag>
       restart: always
       ports:
-        - 3031:3030
+        - 3032:3030
     ...
     ```
   * Run `docker-compose.yaml` file, it may take a few minutes and re-attempts.
-It works fine, solely wait for the `Server run on http://0.0.0.0:3030` comes out
+It works fine, solely wait for the `[SERVER] Server to be run on http://0.0.0.0:3030/api` comes out

     ```
     docker-compose -f docker-compose.yaml up